 The Ravenswood Gold Project comprises four granted EPMs and one EPM application in the Charters Towers – Ravenswood area of northeastern Queensland.

-The Project is located in one of the most prospective terrains in northeast Queensland, along trend from the 3.8Moz Mount Leyshon Au deposit, and in an area where anomalous precious and base metal mineralisation is widespread.
+The Project is located in one of the most prospective terrains in northeast Queensland,

 Several Au, Mo and base metal occurrences have been identified within the tenements; many of these occur with breccias and associated with Late Palaeozoic intrusions.